radiohound/PicoTrack/README.md

 I have used plenty of LightTracker 1.1 433MHz open source code, as well as some example code from different libraries.

+( Update: I was able to port the code from LightTracker 1.1 433MHz .
+That code is located here: https://github.com/radiohound/Pico_Lora_APRS )

 <img src="images/IMG_3695.jpg" width="600">